-The Local Housing Strategy takes account of current local and national policy priorities, as well as new research and evidence and looks to build upon past successes whilst aiming to meet need and demand for both housing and housing related services.
+The new Local Housing Strategy takes account of current local and national policy priorities, as well as new research and evidence and looks to build upon past successes whilst aiming to meet need and demand for both housing and housing related services.

-The Local Housing Strategy includes 5 strategic priorities as shown below.
+The new draft Local Housing Strategy includes 5 strategic priorities as shown opposite.

-New Local Housing Strategy Strategic Priorities
+New Local Housing Strategy Draft Strategic Priorities

-- 1. The supply and delivery of housing is increased across all tenures to meet the housing needs of different groups and create attractive and sustainable places; - 2.
-People live in high quality, well managed homes in sustainable neighbourhoods; - 3.
-Address the challenges of the climate emergency, delivering homes that are warm, energy efficient and fuel poverty is minimised; - 4.
-Prevention of homelessness and providing support for those in housing need; and - 5.
-People can live independently for as long as possible in their own home and the different housing needs of people across Renfrewshire are being met.
+- 1. The supply and delivery of housing is increased across all tenures to meet the housing needs of different groups and create attractive and sustainable places. - 2.
+People live in high quality, well managed homes in sustainable neighbourhoods. - 3.
+Address the challenges of the climate emergency, delivering homes that are warm, energy efficient and fuel poverty is minimized. - 4.
+Preventing and addressing Homelessness with vulnerable people getting the advice and support they need. - People can live independently for as long as possible in their own home and the different housing needs of people across Renfrewshire are being met.